chelseavalentine/Notes/CLI/LinuxCommandLine-1.md

 * __symbolic link__ (symlink, soft link): a reference to a file by another name
   - lets you refer to a file by many names

-## Ch 5 – Manipulating files and directories
+## Manipulating files and directories

 * __`cp`__: CoPy files & directories
   * `cp -u [pattern] [destination]` - copy files that don't exist in the destination over